i-doit/knowledge-base/docs/en/consolidate-data/jdisc-discovery.md

 The configuration of the interface is under **Administration → Import and interfaces → JDISC → JDisc configuration**.
 You can define any number of instances of JDisc Discovery.
 This allows complex inventory scenarios with separated networks.

 [![jdisc-discovery-interface](../assets/images/en/consolidate-data/jdisc-discovery/1-jd.png)](../assets/images/en/consolidate-data/jdisc-discovery/1-jd.png)

-!!! info "Archive outdated objects"
-    To archive objects that have not been seen by JDisc for a certain number of days, the threshold value and the threshold value unit must be set at **Administration → [Tenant name] management → Settings for [Tenant name] → JDisc**.

 ### Common Settings